melonjs/spine-plugin/README.md

 Installation
 -------------------------------------------------------------------------------
-this plugin is already bundled with the require Spine runtime, so there is no need to install it separately.
+this plugin is already bundled with the required Spine runtime, so there is no need to install it separately.
 >Note: this plugin requires melonJS version 15.9 or higher.

 To install the plugin using npm :